nuxt/website-v2/content/en/guides/features/loading.md

       - "name: circle"
     correctAnswer: "name: circle"
 ---
 Out of the box, Nuxt.js gives you its own loading progress bar component that's shown between routes.
-You can customise it, disable it or even create your own loading component.
+You can customize it, disable it or even create your own loading component.

 ## Customising the Progress Bar